kennystrawnmusic/triggerlinux-minds/README.md

 # triggerbox-minds
-Minds package (separating from main Triggerbox repository to allow for easy updates on existing copies of system)
+Minds package (separating from main TriggerLinux repository to allow for easy updates on existing copies of system)